captainGeech42/ctf-writeups/fireshell2020/simple_encryption/README.md

 00000000: 3d3d 3d3d 1d11 351b 170d eb              ====..5....
 ```

 We see that each `a` became `=`, so we know it's a fixed key or operation being used for each byte.
-With this knowledge, I wrote a scrip that would encrypt all printable characters and build a map between the character and the encrypted one, and used that to reverse the encryption done to the flag file:
+With this knowledge, I wrote a script that would encrypt all printable characters and build a map between the character and the encrypted one, and used that to reverse the encryption done to the flag file:

 ```py
 import string